Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

+where $y^{\rm Obs.}=t^{\rm Obs.}/\tau_{^{56}{\rm Co}}$, $\sigma^{\rm Obs.}=\Delta \log{\bar{L}^{\rm Obs.}}=\Delta L^{\rm Obs.}/L^{\rm Obs.}$ is the error deviation linked to the observations, and $\sigma$ represents a systematic uncertainty term that is used to capture extra variance in the data, arising from unmodeled variability or other sources of systematic error in the model.
 The likelihood function thus provides the statistical framework to compare observations and model predictions in terms of normalized luminosity.
 To achieve a consistent inference on the progenitor and explosion properties, it is then combined with the prior distributions introduced in Sect.~\ref{SubSubSec:Prior}, leading to the definition of the posterior probability distribution discussed in the next section.

-\subsubsection{Posterior Exploration}
+\subsubsection{Posterior exploration}

 The likelihood function is defined in terms of the parameter set $\theta = (y_i, \lambda, k_1, \sigma)$.
 To express the posterior consistently in this parameter space, the priors—originally formulated for the physical quantities $(E, M_{\rm ej}, R_0)$—must be transformed accordingly.
-The use of $\theta$ instead of the direct physical parameters has the practical advantage that each of the three dimensionless parameters $(y_i, \lambda, k_1)$ affects the WCR evolution in an independent way (cf Eq.~\ref{Eq:WCR_evolution}).
+The use of $\theta$ instead of the direct physical parameters has the practical advantage that each of the three dimensionless parameters $(y_i, \lambda, k_1)$ affects the WCR evolution in an independent way (cf. Eq.~\ref{Eq:WCR_evolution}).
 As a result, the LC model depends on them without strong internal degeneracies, unlike the case of the physical triplet $E$, $M_{\rm ej}$ and $R_0$ \citepalias[see also][for a detailed discussion of degeneracy in 87A-like events]{PC2025}.
 Following the procedure described in Appendix~\ref{App:PDF}, the prior PDFs (${\rm PDF}^{\rm Pr.}$) for the dimensionless parameters can be constructed from those of $(E, M_{\rm ej}, R_0)$ through the combination of Eqs.~\ref{Eq:Scaling} (or \ref{Eq:Scaling_new}) and \ref{Eq:SuperBAM_param}.
 This yields:

-The prior distribution for the modelling parameter set can then be written as:
+The prior distribution for the modeling parameter set can then be written as:

 where ${\rm PDF}^{\rm Pr.}(\sigma)$ is taken as a normal distribution with mean and variance estimated from the observed scatter $\sigma^{\rm Obs.}$.
 Finally, the posterior distribution is obtained as the product of likelihood and prior, up to a normalization factor $N_{\rm Norm}$: